The Sink-Float Method Is Often Used To Identify This, And You've Probably Never Heard Of It

 The “Water‑Plus‑Salt” Trick

-If you don’t have a commercial heavy liquid, you can approximate a density of 1.It’s not perfect, but it’s cheap, non‑toxic, and will separate many common minerals (gypsum vs. Here's the thing — feldspar, for example).
-5–1.7 g cm⁻³ with a saturated NaCl solution.
-Just remember that the salt will alter the refractive index of the liquid, so any optical tests afterward will need to be done in air.
+If you don’t have a commercial heavy liquid, you can approximate a density of 1.5–1.In real terms, 7 g cm⁻³ with a saturated NaCl solution. feldspar, for example).
+In real terms, it’s not perfect, but it’s cheap, non‑toxic, and will separate many common minerals (gypsum vs. Just remember that the salt will alter the refractive index of the liquid, so any optical tests afterward will need to be done in air.

 The “Bubbles‑Test” for Quick Confirmation

 After you’ve done the sink‑float, take a second look at any specimen that floated.
-Plus, if it sinks, the first result was a bubble error.
+Place it in a fresh, bubble‑free drop of water and see if it still floats.
+If it sinks, the first result was a bubble error.
 If it still floats, you’re probably looking at a true low‑density mineral.
-But place it in a fresh, bubble‑free drop of water and see if it still floats.
 This quick sanity check saves you from spending hours on a mis‑identified sample.

 Putting It All Together: A Step‑by‑Step Routine